 Consider adding the brand story and philosophy to the brand book.
 They act as lighthouses that guide the evolution of the brand’s look and message.

-Many businesses, institutions, and universities have publicly hosted style guides.
+Many businesses, institutions, and universities have publicly hosted brand style guides.
 Please search the Internet for “brand style guide.”